ViktorShterev/CampingCars-Project/README.md

 Camping Cars Marketplace
 ============================

 Welcome to the **Camping Cars Marketplace** platform!
-This project is designed to create a seamless experience for users to **offer, buy, or explore campers and caravans**.
+This project is designed to create a seamless experience for users to **offer and explore campers and caravans**.
 Whether you're a seller looking for a buyer or a traveler searching for the perfect vehicle, this platform has got you covered.

 🚀 Features
 -----------